mindspore-lab/mindyolo/README.md

 To be supplemented.

 ## Notes

+⚠️ The current version is based on the static shape of GRAPH.
+The dynamic shape of the PYNATIVE will be supported later.
+Please look forward to it.

 ### How to Contribute

 We appreciate all contributions including issues and PRs to make MindYOLO better.